raspberrypilearning/alien-language/en/step_2.md

 ![New scripts to see what the computer thinks you are saying](images/S-to-T-blocks-test.png)
 --- /task ---

 You’ve used speech recognition to control a character in Scratch.
 To get this working quickly, you’ve used a machine learning model that has already been trained for you.
 This is a general machine learning model that has been trained to recognize English dictionary words.
-Next, you’ll train a machine learning model for yourself to see how it was done.
-For the next part of the project, you’ll use your voice to control an alien character that doesn’t understand English!
-You’ll invent two new words, that wouldn’t be found in an English dictionary, to control your character and train a machine learning model to recognize them.